epfl-ada/ada-2024-project-forzada/README.md

 # ada-2024-project-forzada

-## "What makes a good inhibitor against cell proliferation?"
+## Shutting Down the Cell Cycle: Potential of CDK Inhibitors in Cancer treatment

 ### Abstract:

-Cancer cells can grow quickly in the human body, but what allows them to grow, and more importantly can we inhibit this proliferation from happening?
-We know that cyclin-dependent kinases (CDKs) drive the cell cycle and can interact with diverse ligands.
-This project explores how CDKs interact with their ligands, studying their binding affinities, amino acid sequences as well as their ligand's structure.
-Through the analysis of comparing the CDKs and ligands based on their affinity scores, we confirmed using the Levenshtein distance that some CDKs within the same family have very similar chain1 amino acid sequences.
-However, for these specific families there was not sufficient data to compare the ligand and CDK pair interaction.
-Thus, CDKs were joined by their families (UniProt ID) to make meaningful comparisons on ligands structures (SMILES) with the Tanimoto Similarity measure.
-Ligands with a strong affinitity to multiple CDKs did on average have 15% similar looking molecular structures.
+Globally, 1 in 6 people die from cancer.
+Despite their differences, all cancers share a common hallmark: uncontrolled cell proliferation.
+This cell division is governed by specific enzymes, the cyclin-dependent kinases (CDKs), activated when bound to specific cyclins.
+But in the case of cancers, the complex CDK/cyclin is overactivated !
+In this project, our idea is to find a inhibitor that could target CDKs, prevent this anarchic cell division and maybe cure cancers !

+To achieve this, we sort CDKs by families based on their amino acid sequence similarities.
+We explore how CDKs interact with their ligands, studying their binding affinities, amino acid sequences as well as their ligand's structure.
+From these analysis, we build a model to predict the affinity of a molecule with specific CDKs or families of CDKs.

+From this model, we are able to find potential inhibitors targeting a family of CDKs or a specific CDK.
+These inhibitors by interrupting the cell division, can stop an uncontrolled cell proliferation, and prevent the development of cancers!

 ### Research Questions we want to answer

-- What are the similarities between CDK and ligands?
-     - Does a group of ligands have strong binding affinities across multiple CDKs?
-This will reveal plausible good inhibitors.
-     - Using a similarity measure such as Tanimoto, how much information are we disregarding by this method?
+**Main question**
+- Could we find potential inhibitors of CDKs?

+**Derived questions**
+- Do CDKs have similarities that could allow us to classify them into families?
-- Are there similarities in the amino acid sequences that explain these similarities between CDKs and ligands?
+- How do the CDKs interact with their ligands?
-- Are these similarities based on patterns in the amino acid sequences or ligand structures?
+- Do CDKs of the same family have a similar interaction profile with their ligands?
+- Do the ligands with high affinity for a CDK share common structural features?
-- (Future) Can we make a regression model (QSAR) to predict the potential binding affinity between CDK proteins and ligands (or for any random protein).
+- Can we design a model to predict the affinity of a given molecule with a specific CDK or family of CDKs?
-- (more to come)

-In general, the subset containing only CDK's is not sufficient data and we expect to have to expand these method onto multiple target families.

-### Proposed additional dataset
-* PDP viewer as a potential additional dataset for P3. *We don't yet use this dataset, because we think it might be a very manual process and maybe too much focusing on a life science approach and not a data analysist approach.*

 ### Methods

 **String matching methods**: